Fujifilm X100 vs Nikon D3400

 Review summary: Fujifilm X100 vs Nikon D3400

-Reasons to prefer the Fujifilm FinePix X100:
+Advantages of the Fujifilm FinePix X100:

 - More framing info: Has an electronic viewfinder that displays shooting data.